sachmilan1/OntarioTechnicalSolutions/README.md

-**Documentation-**
+-**Documentation-**

 _AddToFavourites.java_

-This file handles the logic for adding a workout to a userâ€™s list of favourites in the database.
+This file handles the logic for adding a workout to a user's list of favourites in the database.

 It connects to the database, prepares an INSERT statement to add a row to the user _ favorites table, and executes it.
 If the user has already added that workout before, it catches the duplicate entry error and shows a message saying the workout is already in their favourites.

-In short, this class makes sure a user can favourite a workout â€” and get a friendly message if itâ€™s already been added.
+In short, this class makes sure a user can favourite a workout â€” and get a friendly message if it's already been added.

 _AddWorkout.java_